tomotvos/skysolve-next/docs/api.md

 # SkySolve Next API Documentation

-This document describes the REST API endpoints provided by the SkySolve Next backend.
+This document describes the REST and WebSocket API endpoints provided by the SkySolve Next backend.
 All endpoints are served from the FastAPI app (default port: 5001).

 ---